alejandro-carderera/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second year Ph.D. student in Machine Learning at the Georgia Institute of Technology, working with [Prof. Sebastian Pokutta](http://www.pokutta.com/).
+I am a third year Ph.D. student in Machine Learning at the Georgia Institute of Technology, working with [Prof. Sebastian Pokutta](http://www.pokutta.com/).
 My work is currently aimed at designing novel convex optimization algorithms with solid theoretical convergence guarantees and good numerical performance.

 Prior to joining the Ph.D. program I worked at HP as an R&D Systems Engineer for two years.
 I obtained a bachelor of science in Industrial Engineering from the Universidad Politécnica de Madrid and a Master of Science in Applied Physics from Cornell University.